dspeyer/dspeyer.github.io/unsongrpg.md

 For example, you can be a Fallen Angel.
 This has advantages: you are fluent in all languages except Aramaic; can fly when drunk on holy water; can conjure a flaming sword at will; and if killed by ordinary violence, you recorporate after a brief time.
 It also has disadvantages: you cannot learn Aramaic, comprehend deception, reliably remember limitations, or generally cope with the harshness of the world.
 You start with one fewer ability die.

 You can also have a complicated relationship with space.
-Using this to your advantage requires a dc 10 Celestial Kabbalah check.
+Using this to your advantage requires a dc 10 Metaphors check.
 You start with two fewer ability dice.

 Other abilities are possible, at similar ability-die costs.